marwanmohamed213410/AMIT_Smart-Home/README.md

 ### **Hardware Setup**
 1. Connect all components according to the circuit diagram.
-2. Upload the microcontroller code via Arduino IDE.
+2. Upload the microcontroller code.
 3. Power up the system and test functionalities.

 ### **Software Setup**